bacalhau-project/bacalhau/docs/community/ways-to-contribute.md

 However this is just the tip of the iceberg, there are more usecases where Bacalhau can be implemented, if you have a specific idea you want to try out with Bacalhau, we encourage you to do that and build anything that you think is missing.

-If you're unsure about something, you can join the [Slack (#bacalhau channel)](https://filecoin.io/slack)  to get help or feedback on your specific problem/idea.

 ## Research

 Finally, we see Protocol Labs as a research lab, where YOUR ideas can become technologies that have a real impact on the world.
-If you're interested in contributing to our research, please reach out to [research@protocol.ai](mailto:research@protocol.ai) for more information.
+If you're interested in contributing to our research, please reach out to [research@bacalhau.org](mailto:research@bacalhau.org) for more information.
 Include what your interests are so we can make sure you get to work on something fun and valuable.

-## Need Support?

-If have questions or need support or guidance, please reach out to the [Bacalhau team via Slack (#bacalhau channel)](https://filecoin.io/slack)